Treixadura: The Queen of Ribeiro

 Treixadura (tray-sha-DOO-ra): fun to pronounce, and even more fun to drink.
 Not many people know this grape, but not so long ago it was the key to one of the greatest wine trade routes in Europe.
 Keep reading and learn about the rise and fall (and rise again) of this Galician survivor.

 Treixadura is a white grape grown mainly in the Ribeiro region of Galicia.
 It’s the base for the white wines of Ribeiro, making aromatic wines with fruity and floral notes.
-Traditionally, winemakers in Ribeiro blended treixadura with other grapes like torrontés, lado, albariño, or godello, but in recent years, we’re seeing more and more wines made from 100% treixadura.
+Traditionally, winemakers in Ribeiro blended treixadura with other grapes like torrontés, lado, albariño, or godello, but in recent years more and more wines are 100% treixadura.

 Treixadura Tech Sheet